 Correction with glasses?

-Generally, nearsightedness is corrected with minus lenses. if we place minus lens in front of the eye, the image will be pushed and brought focus to the retina.
+Generally, nearsightedness is corrected with minus lenses. if we place a minus lens in front of the eye, the image will be pushed and brought focus to the retina.

 Other available correction options?